Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 }</code></pre>
 </figure>

-## Testing in a browser environment with Browserify, Tape and Sinon
+## Testing in a browser environment with Browserify, tape and Sinon

 You now have your project set up and want to confirm that everything is working correctly.
 This last section therefore deals with how to test your front-end code automatically.
-You will utilize [Browserify](http://browserify.org/), [Tape](https://github.com/substack/tape) and [Sinon](http://sinonjs.org/), with the help of `babelify`{:.no-highlight}, `tape-run`{:.no-highlight} and `tap-spec`{:.no-highlight}.
+You will utilize [Browserify](http://browserify.org/), [tape](https://github.com/substack/tape) and [Sinon](http://sinonjs.org/), with the help of `babelify`{:.no-highlight}, `tape-run`{:.no-highlight} and `tap-spec`{:.no-highlight}.

 <figure>
 <figcaption>package.json</figcaption>